davidcivitdecabo/clinical-genomics-workflow-optimization/docs/variant_prioritization_study.md

-# Variant Prioritization Benchmarking Study
+# Variant Prioritization Study

 ## Overview

-This study evaluates the performance of phenotype-driven variant prioritization tools under multiple filtering and configuration strategies within a rare disease diagnostic context.
+Variant prioritization represents one of the most critical stages of rare disease genomic diagnostics.
+Even after standard filtering procedures, clinical exome analyses typically generate hundreds of candidate variants requiring manual review and interpretation.

-The objective was to assess how different prioritization approaches influence the ranking of previously identified causal variants and to explore whether optimized filtering strategies could improve prioritization efficiency while reducing the burden of manual variant interpretation.
+This study was designed to evaluate how different phenotype-driven prioritization tools and filtering strategies affect the ranking of previously validated pathogenic variants.
+The objective was to identify configurations capable of maximizing recovery of causal variants while reducing the burden of manual variant review.

 The benchmarking focused on three widely used prioritization tools: